helloimlixin/laser/README.md

 ### Codebook Visualization in RGB Space

-To understand how VQ and DL learn different representations, we can visualize their codebooks/dictionaries in 2D using dimensionality reduction:
+To understand how VQ and DL learn different representations, we can visualize their codebooks in 2D using dimensionality reduction:

 ![Codebook Embeddings](img/codebook_embeddings.png)